SYMPTOMS |

 |

 - Only apply Wet Edge to surfaces that are considered compatible.
-Remove paint if needed.
+Remove paint, if needed.
 Perform all surface preparation more thoroughly.
-Prime with TB Topside Primer.
+Prime with TotalBoat Topside Primer.

 |